rcolomina/simple_flask_app/README.md

 # Celery Testing

-In this project there is a simple celery task that has been created for testing asynchronous messages.
-This task will post randowm contacts having two emails each 15 seconds then deleting all contacts older than 1 minute.
+In this project there is a simple celery task for testing asynchronous messages between the server of the flask app and its clients.
+This testing task will post random contacts with two emails each for 15 seconds cycles.
+Then contacts older than 1 minute will be deleted.

-Before starting the celery task you should have installed and running an asynchronous messaging system or also called broker.
-This project is using redis for that which has to be running as a background daemon as message receiver/sender.
-To install that you should have running celerys with redis explained in the following link [docs.celeryproject.org](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#installing-celery)
+Before starting this celery task you should have installed and running an asynchronous messaging system or also called broker.
+In particular this project is using redis which is running as a background daemon to be a message receiver/sender.
+For more details about celery with redis installation you can follow the link [docs.celeryproject.org](http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html#installing-celery)

-To test the python celery task of this project firstly open a new terminal window activating the python environment installed before.
+To test the celery task of the project open a new terminal window activating the python environment
 ```
 $ cd simple_flask_app
 $ source testing_env/bin/activate
 ```
-Now submmit your task in debug mode
+Now you can submmit your task in debug mode executing the following line
 ```
-$ cd simple_flask_app
-$ celery -A tasks worker --loglevel=debug
+$ celery -A tasks_periodic worker --loglevel=debug
 ```
-In this terminal you should have an output as follows
+You will have in this terminal the output as follows

 ```
  -------------- celery@workstation-rig v4.2.1 (windowlicker)